Wednesday, November 21, 2007

-File Transfer using C# Socket
+File Transfer using C# .Net Socket Programming

 File transfer using C# socket is Client-Server combined process and quite complex too.
 This process we can divide in three phases.